Seasick-Turtle/100-Days-of-Code/README.md

 * Learned how to implement React hooks, made an example repo to demonstrate and explain useState and useEffect
 * Started converting the Home class in star-wars-app into a React Hook

+### Day 20:

+* Realized that in order to properly implement hooks and their functionality I would have to restructure the SWAPI project
+* Started the restructure process of the home component and will create more resuable code for other components